Meet The White House's New Chief Climate Change Skeptic

 Happer, who last fall went to work in the White House as a senior aide to the National Security Council, wasn't authorized to comment for this story.

 Robert Socolow, another Princeton colleague, has mixed feelings about Happer's post.
 Socolow's own biography — first a physicist, then a specialist on the environment — makes him a kind of bridge between Happer and the environmental scientists on Princeton's campus.
-He doesn't doubt Happer's technical grasp of climate science, but says that "everybody has areas of irrationality."
+He doesn't doubt Happer's technical grasp of climate science but says that "everybody has areas of irrationality."

 "I think the environment in general, and climate change in particular, is an area of Will's irrationality.
 But nonetheless, I think he can accomplish something" in his current job, Socolow says.